hellmarbecker/blog/_drafts/druid-29-preview-transposing-query-results-with-PIVOT-and-UNPIVOT.markdown

 PARTITIONED BY ALL
 ```

-## select with pivot - transpose rows to columns
+## `PIVOT` - transpose rows to columns

+Let's represent the data in a different form.
+We want one column per region and per year.
+Here is the query for this transformation:

 ```sql
 SELECT *